 Utilize the Safety of Your Car

-Children don’t typically understand what is at stake when you’re driving, and this may result in poor behavior, which can be a dangerous distraction.
-Be sure to praise good behavior in the car in order to encourage good habits early on.
-Simple boredom on car rides can bring out some of the worst behaviors in children.
-Although it can be helpful to bring along a favorite toy or some form of entertainment for children, it’s best to minimize the number of toys, books, and other unsecured objects in the back seat.
+Children don’t typically understand what is at stake when you’re driving, and this may result in poor behaviour, which can be a dangerous distraction.
+Be sure to praise good behaviour in the car in order to encourage good habits early on.
+Simple boredom on car rides can bring out some of the worst behaviours in children.
+Although it can be helpful to bring along a favourite toy or some form of entertainment for children, it’s best to minimize the number of toys, books, and other unsecured objects in the back seat.
 In the event of a sudden stop or a crash, these will fly through the car and could injure you or your child.

 When using rear-facing car seats, it may seem like a good idea to put a mirror in the back so you can monitor your child.
 However, this will tempt you to check on your child often while driving, putting you at a greater risk for an accident.
 In a similar way, consoling your child when she’s upset can distract you from driving carefully.
 If your child starts crying in the car, do not try to deal with the situation while you are driving.
 Instead, pull over at a designated parking area in order to take care of your child’s needs.

 Never leave children alone in a vehicle for any reason.
 Children’s bodies heat up faster than adults’ bodies, and just a few minutes in a hot car could end in tragedy.
 Children left alone in the car are also at a greater risk of getting tangled and potentially strangled by a seatbelt.
 As a general practice, some mothers will place their purse in the back seat before a drive.
 This ensures that they will never accidentally leave their child in the car.
 Just make sure your purse is beyond the child’s reach.

 Set a Good Example